 These are great benefits if you’re getting the card for other reasons as well, but they don’t really justify applying for the card.
 For example, it’s hard to imagine that the money you’ll save on free checked bags and lounge passes will ever equal the 20 percent savings Sapphire offers on travel purchased through the Ultimate Rewards portal.

 The Delta Amex and Chase Sapphire cards both come with the cardholder perks you’d expect from a midlevel rewards card.
 Neither charges foreign transaction fees, plus they both offer roadside assistance, return protection, car rental loss and damage insurance, purchase protection and travel accident insurance.
 Amex offers a Global Assist hotline, whereas Chase gives you 24/7 access to a Sapphire customer service specialist wherever you are in the world.

 Both cards have a $0 intro fee, then $95 annual fee that’s waived for the first year.

 In nearly every way the Chase Sapphire Preferred card beats the Gold Delta SkyMiles Amex card.
 With Chase, you can transfer points to at least one carrier in each of the three major airline alliances.
 Delta gives you access to only one alliance.

 If need more options for spending your Chase points, you can also purchase travel at a 20 percent discount directly through the Ultimate Rewards travel portal.
-Add to that flexibility the bigger sign-up bonus and greater earning potential, and there’s little doubt that Sapphire will be better for most people.
+Add to that flexibility the bigger intro bonus and

 It may surprise you, then, that I ended up getting the Delta card.
 The reasons were simple.
 I knew I couldn’t meet Chase’s $4,000 minimum spend in time to purchase the tickets I needed.
 I also knew that Delta offered the flights I wanted at the right price, so flexibility wasn’t important to me.